MarianoMolina/project_alice/frontend/public/content/knowledgebase/agent.md

 The agent's behavior and abilities are further defined by several boolean flags and settings:

-- `has_functions`: Determines whether the agent can use tools, functions, or tasks.
+- `has_tools`: Determines whether the agent can use tools, functions, or tasks.
 - `has_code_exec`: Indicates if the agent is allowed to execute code blocks.
 - `max_consecutive_auto_reply`: Controls the number of consecutive automated replies the agent can make.